cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 For the reasons mentioned above ("Negative" section) we prefer to keep workarounds for shared data structure.
 Example: the aforementioned `TxRaw` is using raw bytes as a workaround.
-This frees them from a risk of wrongly implementing this standard on top of their favorite protobuf library.
+This allows them to use any valid Protobuf library without a need of implementing this standard (and related risks of bugs).

 ## References